 My license reads Laura, but my friends, family, co-workers, and clients call me Lori.

-I am a Licensed Marriage and Family Therapist (Alaska 226) as well as a Licensed Professional Counselor (Alaska 381) specializing in individual, couple, and family psychotherapy, and have maintained a private practice in beautiful Eagle River, Alaska for the last 15+ years.
-Prior to that, I practiced out of state for 5 years while teaching at several different colleges and universities as an adjunct instructor.
+I am a Licensed Marriage and Family Therapist (Alaska #226) as well as a Licensed Professional Counselor (Alaska #381) specializing in individual, couple, and family psychotherapy, and have maintained a private practice in beautiful Eagle River, Alaska since 2004.
+Prior to that, I practiced out of state for 5 years while teaching at several different colleges and universities as an adjunct professor of psychology, sociology, and family systems.

-Growing up as a military “brat” my first experience with deployments was at age 6 weeks, when my Dad (and personal hero), a young Infantry CPT, left for his second of three year-long tours in Vietnam.
-Growing up in a Army family, relocating every couple of years, taught me a lot about the world and a respect for all people, the same or different as me, quite honestly, I didn’t notice differences much.
-The family I grew up in family was and is close-knit and over the years I learned to be flexible, creative, and to believe in the good of human-kind.
+Growing up as a military “brat,” my first experience with deployments was at age 6 weeks, when my Dad (and personal hero), a young Infantry CPT, left for his second of three year-long tours in Vietnam.
+Growing up in a Army family, relocating every couple of years, taught me a lot about the world and a respect for all people, the same or different as me, and quite honestly, I was taught to accept all people as people, regardless of race, religion, or even rank in the military (my husband still teases me that after 40+ years being an Army brat and then married to and Army guy, I still can’t tell what rank someone is when I see them in their uniform!
+The family I grew up in was and is close-knit and over the years I learned to be flexible, creative, and to believe in the good of human-kind.
 Sure enough I married a young LT (my high school BF and college sweetheart) and we began our lifelong journey together just after college graduation by getting married 1 month after graduation!